-"Hot-shot" Lorimer holds the all-time goal-scoring record for Leeds
+"Hot-shot" Lorimer holds the all-time goal-scoring record for

-his final game at the age of 39, he'd have probably
+and playing his final game at the age of 39, he'd have probably

 managed to beat the all-time appearances record as well if he'd

 stayed at Elland Road all that time - but he spent 5 years away

 with Toronto Blizzard and as player-coach with Vancouver Whitecaps

 in Canada, as well as a brief stopover at York City.

-Lorimer's rocket shots left many a goalie quivering, but he was also
+Lorimer's rocket shots left many a goalie quivering, but he was

+well-placed crosses.
 In his second spell at Leeds, he played more

 of a midfield role, but still had the skill to outwit many of the

 2nd division defences that Leeds found themselves facing in the

-After a brief spell with Whitby and in Israel with Hapoel Haifa, he
+After a brief spell with Whitby and in Israel with Hapoel Haifa,

-Leeds fans on match days.
+with Leeds fans on match days.